thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 However, to evaluate the utility of playing a NE strategy in practice, let's return to the assumptions we made.
 In particular, if you and I are playing a lot of hands together (10,000+), the following two assumptions become true.

-1. (Realizability) If my strategy is better than yours, I am able to realize that edge.
-After 10,000 hands, I will likely be up money by the law of large numbers.
+1. (Realizability) If my strategy has an edge on yours, I am able to realize that edge, by the law of large numbers.
 2. (Approximate Perfect Knowledge) Because we play so many hands, we can gauge approximately what the other person's strategy is at each spot: how often are they betting, with what sizing, and with what hands?.
 This means that if you are playing a highly exploitable strategy, after 10,000 hands your oppoonent will catch on, adjust, and exploit your strategy.

 Note that these two assumptions--that EV is all that matters and that we have perfect knowledge of the opponent's (mixed) strategy-- are assumptions we make in the game theoretic analysis above.
 Thus, in circumstances where we play a large number of hands against our opponent, it is important to play a sound game-theoretic strategy.
 In the 25,000 hand heads up challenge between Doug Polk and Daniel Negreanu, the reason Polk was over a 4:1 favorite was because he played a sounder GTO strategy.